 Here’s what you need to know if you’re considering a loan from Payoff.

 Payoff loans are designed to help you consolidate high-interest credit card debt into a single monthly payment.
 If you’re approved for a debt-consolidation loan, Payoff won’t send payment directly to your creditors, unlike some competitors.
 So you’ll have to handle that yourself.

 That might not be a big deal if you have your own plan for paying off your existing debts with loan proceeds.
 But if you think you might be tempted to use the money for something else, you may want to go with a lender that offers direct payments for debt consolidation.

 Payoff offers applications for prequalification, which can be completed online and won’t affect your credit scores.
-After you answer a few questions about yourself, you’ll see estimated loan terms that you might qualify for, including loan amount, interest rate and repayment term.
+After you submit your application, you’ll see estimated loan terms that you might qualify for, including loan amount, interest rate and repayment term.
 Take note that these are just estimates and prequalification doesn’t mean that you’re actually qualified for a loan.

 If you see an estimated offer that meets your needs and fits your budget, you must complete your application to see if you get final approval for the funds (and at what terms).
 Completing your application will result in a hard credit inquiry, which may lower your credit scores.